SmashPhoenix272/ZXReader/WSDev_docs/codebaseSummary.md

 ## Data Flow

 1. User selects a file via the File Dialog.
 2. File Handler reads the file, detects encoding, and passes data to the Chapter Manager.
 3. Chapter Manager detects chapters using the selected method and sends the chapter list to the Chapter Panel.
+4. If chapters are detected, the first chapter is automatically selected and its content is sent to the Main Translation Panel.
-4. User selects a chapter in the Chapter Panel.
+5. User selects a chapter in the Chapter Panel.
-5. Chapter Manager retrieves the selected chapter's content and sends it to the Main Translation Panel.
+6. Chapter Manager retrieves the selected chapter's content and sends it to the Main Translation Panel.
-6. Main Translation Panel displays the content and sends it to the Translation Manager for translation.
+7. Main Translation Panel displays the content and sends it to the Translation Manager for translation.
-7. Translation Manager interacts with QTEngine to translate the text.
+8. Translation Manager interacts with QTEngine to translate the text.
-8. User selects text in the Main Translation Panel, triggering a dictionary lookup.
+9. User selects text in the Main Translation Panel, triggering a dictionary lookup.
-9. Dictionary Lookup Panel sends the selected text to the Dictionary Manager.
+10. Dictionary Lookup Panel sends the selected text to the Dictionary Manager.
-10. Dictionary Manager searches the dictionaries and returns definitions to the Dictionary Lookup Panel.
+11. Dictionary Manager searches the dictionaries and returns definitions to the Dictionary Lookup Panel.

 ## External Dependencies